-Due to the ongoing civil unrest in Libya in early 2011, the Group suspended its operations in that country.
-As of the completion date of the 2011 consolidated financial statements, the Group has already resumed its operations with limited activities.
-As of December 31, 2011, the Group has total capitalized exploration expenditures of US\$155 million or 6.5% of the Group's total consolidated assets as of that date.
+After the civil unrest in Libya in early 2011, the Group has already resumed its operations with limited activities.
+Currently the operational activity in libya has been recovered and resume its normal activity.
+The Group has total capitalized exploration expenditures of US\$155 million or 6.5% of the Group's total consolidated assets as of that date.
 The expenditures were substantially spent for the drilling activities involving primarily sub-surface well equipment, not in the form of tangible assets on land, that have resulted in the discovery of very significant volume of hydrocarbons that reside about 10,000 feet underground.
 Therefore, the assets (i.e., the hydrocarbon reserves and the associated sub-surface well equipment) had not been exposed to the disturbances during the civil unrest.